jeremyfritzen/fruitnanny/INSTALLATION.md

 `openssl` will prompt for password

 ### Configure notification function
-Create an account on Pushbullet.com
+First, create an account on Pushbullet.com.

-Modifiy the temperature script (available here: docker/notification/temperature.py) with your Pushbullet API key:
+Then, set up your own configuration by editing the temperature script (available here: docker/notification/temperature.py):
-  - insert the API between quotes on the following line: pb = Pushbullet("") and whith your parameters:
+* insert the API between quotes on the following line: `pb = Pushbullet("")`
+* edit the following parameters to suit to your own needs:
-  - temp_min
+  * temp_min
-  - temp_max
+  * temp_max
-  - monitor_url
+  * monitor_url

 ### Run the system